DuendeInexistente/Cirque/ShortStories/aurora.md

 Stallions and mares alike ran to their posts.
 Candles and torches were unlit one after the next as the moon’s silver glow rendered them unnecessary.
 Here, a foal climbed to the ceiling to watch the display, there a small mare and stallion, both too small to do their duty safely, watched from the back lines.

 Here, a pegasus with long, flowing blue mane climbed out of a trapdoor in the ice, smiling widely.
-Some called him grandpa smileys, because he rarely had any other expression.
+Some called him gran grin, because he rarely had any other expression.
 Someone called him from downstairs but he told them not to worry, that he’d be careful.
-His large wings, not made for swiming, were open at first and came out from under his cape, but as the moon approached the icey town and the wind picked up, he had to fold them to avoid being pulled away.
+His large wings, not made for swimming, were open at first and came out from under his cape, but as the moon approached the icy town and the wind picked up, he had to fold them to avoid being pushed away.
 Next came his mane, which he tied without stopping his walk.
 Snow dust battered his face and made his fever weaker, and he joined all others who reported for the front line.
-He’d taken care of some of them as foals, and as such, the greetings were warm and abundant.
+He’d taken care of some of them as foals and advised or mentored almost everyone, and as such, the greetings were warm and abundant.

 His hindlegs and back held strong and firm, and his laugh and face were youthful in spite of his age, and many people would forget his real age, which didn’t particularly trouble him.
 They asked him if the wife was well and if the kids came strong, and he laughed and told them, yea, she looks like she’s about to burst, and that they still hadn’t decided on a name.
-‘Smilets’, suggested someone.
-Grandpa smiley laughed.
+‘Grinlets’, suggested someone.
+Grin laughed.

 Everyone walked into the large plaza where the moon was welcomed, some nervous and some laughing and some drunk.
 For some people the jitters never went away, and he did his best to laugh and smile and joke and help them forget how dangerous this was, that each time could be the last— for them and the world.
-The moon was only a few miles away now, and a bearded stallion whose name he forgot but whose face he remembered -an issue he’d always had, since his childhood so far away- made a bad joke that Grandpa answered to in kind.
+The moon was only a few miles away now, and a bearded stallion whose name he forgot but whose face he remembered -an issue he’d always had, since his childhood so far away- made a bad joke that Gran answered to in kind.

-They all readied , facing the same way, as the moon fell miles, meters closer to them; It’s sheer size belied the speed at which it fell, and even with the size of their town and taskforce, the plaza was *maybe* half the moon’s total diameter.
+They all readied , facing the same way, as the moon fell miles, meters closer to them; It’s sheer size belied the speed at which it fell, and even with the size of their town and task force, the plaza was *maybe* half the moon’s total diameter— an accomplishment belittled by their monumental task.

 It didn’t mater.
 They’d be enough and without asking for anyone’s thanks, just like they never had.
 The honor of this was reward enough.